• Location: Seafront hotel with a private beach set between Platis Gialos and Psarou Beaches.

 For those who prefer to drive themselves, we recommend renting a car either at the airport on arrival or in Mykonos Town.
 We strongly recommend reserving a vehicle in advance, especially if you require automatic transmission.
 Petasos offers free parking for guests.

-• Handy To: Platis Gialos Beach (1-minute walk), Psarou Beach (13-minute walk – the map shows a roundabout route, but there is a much shorter walking path along the coast from the hotel to the beach), Nammos Village shopping (13-minute walk – again, take the beachside walking path).
+- Handy to: Platis Gialos Beach, Psarou Beach (short walking path along the coast from the hotel to the beach), Nammos Village shopping (via the beachside walking path).

 Petasos Beach Resort & Spa – The Basics